+TIP-Simple entities just need to:

+- Complete lines 15, 16a, 16, and 17

+- Mark the Schedule I Not Required box

+- Enter 100 percent on line 18

-TIP-Simple entities just need to complete lines 15, 16a, 16, and 17, mark the Schedule I Not Required box, enter 100% on line 18, and skip lines 19a through 19.
-Enter the total Montana source income on line 20.
+- Skip lines 19a through 19

+- Enter the total Montana source income on line 20.

 Lines 15 and 16a.
-Report Montana adjustments from your apportionable income as reported on Montana Adjustments Worksheet, column A. Do not
+Report Montana adjustments from your apportionable income as reported on Montana Adjustments Worksheet, column A. Do not include adjustments from other columns.
+The PTE must include the Montana Adjustments Worksheet with its return if it reports any adjustments.
+See the instructions for the Montana Adjustments Worksheet on page 12.